The reader who started it all.

 Idalin McKenzie writes rooted stories and companion books for young readers ages 9–15 who are growing through identity, courage, responsibility, and family wisdom.

 Her work begins in specific families, cultures, and communities — and opens into universal growing-up questions every child can recognize.
-The stories are Jamaican-rooted.
+The stories unfold in Canada, shaped by Jamaican wisdom, family sayings, and everyday lessons.
 The questions they raise belong to every family.

 KireKids — the imprint she founded through KalmGlobal Press — exists because she noticed a gap: stories with meaning that young readers can actually finish, and companion tools that feel useful rather than like extra homework.
 Every KireKids title pairs a finishable story with a practical companion.
 The novel helps young readers see themselves.
-The companion helps them practise what the story awakens in them.
+The companion helps them practise what the story awakens.

-She lives in the Greater Toronto Area (GTA), Ontario, and writes from the intersection of Caribbean family wisdom, Canadian community life, and the everyday choices that help young people become more themselves.
+She lives in the Greater Toronto Area, Ontario, and writes from the intersection of Caribbean family wisdom, Canadian community life, and the everyday choices that help young people become more themselves.

 Family wisdom, identity, belonging